pennhanlee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a note to a specific book using its index in the list.
+1. User requests to add a note to a specific book using its displayed index.
-2. User specifies the note title and body.
-3. The note is added to the book.
+2. The note is added to the specified book.

     Use case ends.

+**Extensions**

+* 1a.
+The index given is invalid.

+    * 1a1. bookmark returns an error message.

+    Use case resumes at step 1.

+ * 1b.
+The provided prefix is invalid.

+    * 1b1. bookmark returns an error message.

+    Use case resumes at step 1.

+ * 1c.
+The provided value for note title and text is invalid.

+    * 1c1. bookmark returns an error message.

+    Use case resumes at step 1.

+**Use Case: UC10 - Deleting a note**

+**MSS**

+1. User requests to delete a note from a specific book using its displayed index.
+2. The requested note is deleted from the specified book.

+**Extensions**

+* 1a.
+The index given is invalid.

+    * 1a1. bookmark returns an error message.

+    Use case resumes at step 1.

+* 1b.
+The note index provided is invalid.

+    * 1b1. bookmark returns an error message.

+    Use case resumes at step 1.

-**Use Case: UC10 - Sorting the book list**
+**Use Case: UC11 - Sorting the book list**

 **MSS**